aggie-coding-club/rock-paper-scissors-ai/README.md

 Hey everyone!
 This project is all about data collection, data analysis, and using data to program an AI for rock paper scissors.
 Through this project, everyone involved will learn many skills related and a part of computer science.
 (More description...)

-# Weekly Meeting
+# weekly-meeting
 (Meeting Details here...)

-# Member Expectations
+# member-expectations
 (Expectations for everyone...)

-# More here...
+# more-here...